 - Museum number

-Boomerang of wood wiith gentle curve and bands of pigment.
+Boomerang of wood with gentle curve and bands of black pigment.
+Black colouring has a slightly shiny finish, so does not appear to be black ochre.

 - Production date